afragen/git-updater/README.md

 ## Branch Support

 To specify a branch that you would like to use for updating, just add a `GitHub Branch:` header.
-GitHub Updater will preferentially use a tag over a branch having the same or lesser version number.
-If the version number of the specified branch is greater, then the update will pull from the branch and not from the tag.
+GitHub Updater will preferentially use a tag over a branch for updating.
+If you develop on `master` and are pushing tags, GitHub Updater will update to the newest tag.
+If there are no tags or the specified branch is not `master` GitHub Updater will use the specified branch for updating.

 The default state is either `GitHub Branch: master` or nothing at all.
 They are equivalent.